zachpendleton/clj-lti/README.md

 # clj-lti

-A Clojure library designed to ... well, that part is up to you.
+Ring middleware designed to make LTI applications easy as '(1 2 3).

 ## Usage

-FIXME
+clj-lti is under heavy development now, and it's really all that usable.
+Directions on its use are forthcoming.

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Zach Pendleton.

 Distributed under the Eclipse Public License, the same as Clojure.